New Blood Sciences Laboratory

 Investment in People

-With the new Pathology Laboratory due for completion in May 2023, the investment signals the opportunity for significant career development with the creation of additional posts at Chief Medical Scientist Level in blood Transfusion, Haematology and Biochemistry.
+With the new Pathology Laboratory, the investment signals the opportunity for significant career development .
+The department currently has opportunities for scientists as at Specialist Medical Scientist Level in blood Transfusion, Haematology and Biochemistry.

 Teamwork is highly valued at UHK – individual strengths are recognised and celebrated, and there is a commitment to advancing the careers of everyone.
-Management within UHK are also developing further opportunities for candidates to avail of significant bursary and CPD development, having already successfully supported team members to complete Masters degrees.
-As part of its 50th year celebration in 2023, the Pathology department will be offering two successful candidates Bursary’s for completion of the Biomedical Science MSc.
+Management within UHK are also developing further opportunities for candidates to avail of significant bursary and CPD development.

 Currently posts are being advertised in all departments, and prospective candidates are asked to log on to the Careers Page for further details about the roles and the development of the new Blood Sciences Laboratory at UHK.